YASH-MOHARIR/MojiMatch-Kiro/README.md

    - Click to open difficulty selector modal
    - Choose from 4 difficulty levels (Easy, Medium, Hard, GOD)
    - Each difficulty shows emoji count and score multiplier
-   - Start a game with randomly generated cards
+   - Start a game with randomly generated cards from a pool of 30 unique emojis
    - Scores count toward All-Time and difficulty-specific leaderboards

 2. **🏆 Leaderboard** (Blue Button)